-Note from dshort: I received an email over the weekend requesting an update to my Total Return Roller Coaster series.
-I've now updated the charts below based on monthly data through the September close.
+Note from dshort: I received a recent email requesting an update to my Total Return Roller Coaster series.
+I've now updated the charts below based on monthly data through the March close.

 Here's an interesting set of charts that will especially resonate with those of us who follow economic and market cycles.